 The Conservation and Protection Call is a one phase submission and evaluation process according to the timetable below:

-JPICH Conservation and Protection projects start – January – June 2020
+JPICH Conservation and Protection projects start – From 1ST January to 1ST July 2020

 The following information will be available from 01 May 2019 onwards on the JPI website:

 – Conservation and Protection Call for Proposals, including eligibility criteria and detailed guidelines for preparing and submitting a proposal;

 – Required budget templates;

 – FAQs and Glossary.